“Love this podcast! Best one out there for high-level industry trends and advice. Recommended!”

 They have to unlearn a few things from traditional web development but the skill set that they have in terms of syntax and problem solving still applies.

-So I think you're really looking for people who ─ throughout other cycles of new tech ─ have been able to unlearn and pick up the new stuff and ship some interesting things.
+You're really looking for people who ─ throughout other cycles of new tech ─ have been able to unlearn and pick up the new stuff and ship some interesting things.

 DAVID: Sure ─ that domain-driven design and all these types of things, abstraction, microservices patterns, all this stuff that's being taken to the extreme now.